oskardudycz/event-driven.io/content/posts/2020-11-29--architect_manifesto/index.pl.md

 Some companies and people already found out that having distinct pieces is not always the best approach.
 Uber evolved from "rewrite everything" mode to ["Domain-Oriented Microservice Architecture"](https://eng.uber.com/microservice-architecture/).
 Matthew Skelton and Manuel Pais provided the concept of [Team Topologies](https://teamtopologies.com) to [reduce the cognitive load](https://www.youtube.com/watch?v=haejb5rzKsM) and impact of Conway Law.

 Having all of that, I still believe that having a software architect makes sense, even in the remote, DevOps, microservice development culture.
 We might not call them architects.
 We might just name them technical team leaders.
-In my vision, it should be a group of people that don't create bottlenecks.
+In my vision, it should be rather a group of people than single indivudual to not create bottlenecks.

 Some time ago, I wrote a vision of such a team for the project I was working.
 I want to share it with you.
 It's my Architect Manifesto.
 It's a bit idealistic, maybe naive at some points, but in my opinion, it's a decent description of the direction we should aim.

 ---

 1. **Architecture team should be either group of people that are responsible for the shape of the whole system architecture or the advisory board.** In my opinion, the first option is prefered one, as the advisory board would make it confusing and blurred - eg. whether teams must or should apply the recommendation.